Hypervitaminosis D

 The cause is excess intake of vitamin D. The doses need to be very high, far above what most health care providers normally prescribe.

 There has been a lot of confusion about vitamin D supplementation.
-The recommended daily allowance (RDA) for vitamin D is between 400 and 800 IU/day, according to age and pregnancy status.
+The recommended daily allowance (RDA) for vitamin D is 400 to 800 IU/day, according to age and pregnancy status.
 Higher doses may be needed for some people, such as those with vitamin D deficiency, hypoparathyroidism, and other conditions.
 However, most people do not need more than 2,000 IU of vitamin D a day.
+The doable upper level for vitamin D ranges from 25 to 100 mcg (1,000 to 4,000 IU), depending on age.
+Ask your provider what dose is best for you.

-For most people, vitamin D toxicity only occurs with vitamin D doses above 10,000 IU per day.
+For most people, symptoms of vitamin D toxicity only occurs with vitamin D doses above 10,000 IU per day.

 What are the symptoms of Hypervitaminosis D?